isc1/QtThread01/README.md

 Don't do it this way in production.

-After closing the window before the worker threads finished a few times, Windows apparently decided that this code is being sketchy with the heap, so now I get this message in Application Output at runtime:
+After closing the window before the worker threads finished a few times, Windows apparently decided that this code is being sketchy with the heap, for awhile I got this message in Application Output at runtime:

 FTH: (10180): *** Fault tolerant heap shim applied to current process.
-This is usually due to previous crashes. *** ...just FYI.
+This is usually due to previous crashes. ***

+...just FYI.
 I have no idea what the implications here might be for things like Windows Defender, or any other such issues.
+After I ran the code a number of times without stopping the window before the worker threads finished, windows apparently decided to stop making this fault tolerant heap shim thing happen, and I stopped seeing that message.

 This code was written on Qt 5.11.1 on Windows 10.
 It may run on OS X and Linux with modifications but we haven't done that.